ncolony/ncolony/README.rst

   $ twistd ncolony $DEFAULT
   $ python -m ncolony.ctl $DEFAULT add sleeper --cmd=/bin/sleep --arg=10
   $ python -m ncolony.ctl $DEFAULT restart sleeper

-## Motivation

-Twisted has a pretty good process monitor, but the only twistd-based interface to it is something that allows monitoring of only one process specified via the twistd command-line.
-This is a more sophisticated wrapper, allowing run-time configuration (including forcing restarts of some or all of the processes) via dropping or removing files in pre-designated directories.
-A simple utility ('python -m ncolony.ctl') is included to allow dropping/removing such files from shell script.

 ## Installation